autowarefoundation/autoware.universe/perception/autoware_image_projection_based_fusion/README.md

 ## Purpose

 The `autoware_image_projection_based_fusion` package is designed to enhance obstacle detection accuracy by integrating information from both image-based and LiDAR-based perception.
-It fuses detected obstacles—such as bounding boxes or segmentations—from 2D images with 3D point clouds or other obstacle representations, including bounding boxes, clusters, or segmentations.
+It fuses detected obstacles — such as bounding boxes — from 2D images with 3D point clouds or other obstacle representations, including bounding boxes or clusters,.
 This fusion helps to refine obstacle classification and detection in autonomous driving applications.

 ### Fusion algorithms